 There are 3 ways to sight in a red dot sight without shooting to save bullets and time zeroing.
 We're going to share these methods but we highly recommend live firing to refine and confirm the zero afterwards.

-Zero the iron sight from previous range trips, then slave any red dot sight zero to the iron sight.
-Anyone can do this fairly quickly without firing a shot, and people can do this at home or on the range.
+Set the iron sight based on past range visits.
+Then, match the red dot sight to the iron sight.
+This can be done fast without shooting, either at home or on the range.

 Zero New Optics To A Previously Zeroed Optic